onflow/kitty-items/kitty-items-js/README.md

 ### Start the Database
-🚧  You'll need to have Docker installed to complete this demo.
+🚧  You'll need to have Docker installed to complete these instructions.

 ```
 docker-compose up -d